AryamanSriva/Airline-Reservation-System/README.md

 - **MVC Architecture** (for clean code organization)

 ## Contributing
-Feel free to open issues or submit pull requests to improve the project
+Feel free to open issues or submit pull requests to improve the project.

-🚀 **Happy Booking!**